Kyoto Itinerary 4 Days: A City of a Million Temples

 Here is a map of the different lines.

-It’s also got an extensive bus system that is easy to use.
+It also has an extensive bus system that is easy to use.

-Most of the time I used the bus.
-I stayed in downtown Kyoto and there were so many buses that passed by my hotel that it was just easier to take the bus than the subway.
+I used the bus most of the time.
+I stayed in downtown Kyoto, and so many buses passed by my hotel that it was just easier to take the bus than the subway.

 Make sure to have the following apps on your phone:

-• Navitime app.
-This amazing app tells you which bus, subway, or train you need to take to get from point A to point B.
+- Navitime app.
+This fantastic app tells you which bus, subway, or train you must take to get from point A to point B.

-• Google Maps or Maps Me.
+- Google Maps or Maps Me.
 To use Google Maps offline, download maps for Japan before arriving in Japan.
-However, you need WiFi to use the transportation feature.
+However, WiFi is needed to to use the transportation feature.
 Get a SIM card or Pocket WiFi.
-To find out how to get these things, read this post on how to prepare for your trip to Japan.
+To find out how to get these things, read this post on preparing for your trip to Japan.

 You can also get a map from the Tourism Office at Kyoto station.
 Make sure to stop there at the beginning of your trip.

 Ask your hotel or hostel for bus information.
-The place I stayed at, The Hotel Resol, had a helpful list of bus stops and bus lines for getting to the city’s main attractions.
+The Hotel Resol, where I stayed, had a helpful list of bus stops and lines to the city’s main attractions.

 Even if you’re a first-time visitor to Kyoto, you should have no trouble navigating the city’s public transportation system.